 This Latin preface was a bold, public statement by Calvin, yet its relevance waned over time.
 It is not surprising that it did not appear in later editions of the French Bible.

 Regardless of how often Calvin’s declaration appeared in print, it was a significant step for him and stands as a reminder and challenge for each of us.
-We must always be ready to publicly declare our faith in Christ.
+We must always be ready to publicly declare our faith in Christ and defend His Scriptures, especially the translation of the Word for those without this spiritual food.